Lock screen overview (Windows Runtime apps)

 - Badge and Tile Text: Your app can show both a badge and a detailed status on the lock screen.

 When your app's badge is shown on the lock screen, it appears next to an icon for your app.
-This icon is specific to your badge, and should not be confused with the logo, small logo, or wide logo images used by the app on the tile or in search results.
+This icon is specific to your badge and is provided through the manifest together with the logo images used by the app on the tile or in search results.
 An example is shown here: the star is the badge icon, the number 3 is the numeric badge itself.

 This icon must meet these requirements: